jacopomv/FeedTheReef/README.md

 **Update**
 The "Nucleo STM32-F401" board has been changed with the "B-L072Z-LRWAN1" in order to permit the communication with the Raspberry Pi 3 through the LoRa tecnology.
+The communication is encrypted through symmetric encryption technology, the well known AES algorith.
 Still some work is going on for completing the porting.
 In particular the compatibility with the temperature sensor DS1820.
-Help me on the [mbed forum] (https://os.mbed.com/questions/84204/Detection-of-tempertaure-sensor-DS1820-o/#answer15935)
+Help me on the [mbed forum](https://os.mbed.com/questions/84204/Detection-of-tempertaure-sensor-DS1820-o/#answer15935)
 ### Web Interface
 ![](Documentation/images/Interface.png)
 This is the simple web interface through which the user is able to send commands remotely to the system and receive back a live streaming from the webcam.

+**Update**
+In addition it is available the [Grafana](https://grafana.com/) platform for viewing and monitor the data recorded by the system.
 ### Hardware
 ![](Documentation/images/hardware.jpg)
 * Raspberry Pi 3
-* Nucleo STM32-F401 / B-L072Z-LRWAN1
+* Nucleo STM32-F401
 * Analog PH Sensor
 * Analog Temperature Sensor
 * Led lights
 * Webcam

+**Update**
+* B-L072Z-LRWAN1
 ![](Documentation/images/whole_architecture.jpg)